Christian Wilhelm Wisbech

 Christian Wilhelm Wisbech (7 October 1832 – 5 April 1897) was a Norwegian naval officer and politician for the Conservative Party.

+Early life

 He was born in Bergen as the son of Christian Wisbech (1801–1869) and his wife Alida Georgine Brunchorst (1803–1860).
 He married Thora Heiberg.

+Career

 Wisbech was a Captain in the Royal Norwegian Navy.
 He was also elected to the Norwegian Parliament in 1883 and 1889, representing the constituency of Jarlsberg og Larviks Amt.

+Death

 He died in 1897 in Horten.